Market domination: Herfindahl–Hirschman index

 There is also the Herfindahl–Hirschman index.
 It is a measure of the size of firms in relation to the industry and an indicator of the amount of competition among them.
 It is defined as the sum of the squares of the market shares of each individual firm.
 As such, it can range from 0 to 10,000, moving from a very large amount of very small firms to a single monopolistic producer.
 Decreases in the Herfindahl–Hirschman index generally indicate a loss of pricing power and an increase in competition, whereas increases imply the opposite.

+Kwoka's dominance index

 Kwoka's dominance index ($\text{D}$) is defined as the sum of the squared differences between each firm's share and the next largest share in a market: